younss06/user_register/README.md

 The REST end points can be reached at [http://localhost:8090/api/docs/index.html](http://localhost:8090/api/docs/index.html)

-For more informations let's Documentation.docx
+For more informations let's see Documentation.docx